RajKumar-Cbe/GettingAndCleaningDataProject/README.md

 Th dataset AverageByActivityForSubject contains 75 variables and 180 rows.
 ==================================================================

-The Readme details from the source dataset which was used as input to this project is also included below:
+The Readme details from the source dataset which was used as input to this project is also included below for the purpose of additional clarity on the experiement and also to ensure that due credit is given to the team.
 ------------------------------------------------------------------------------------------------------------------------------------
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory